leowhitehead/MontiLang/README.md

 The easiest way to compile and use Monti is through the python package 'Pyinstaller'.
 Install Pyinstaller from PyPi and download the MontiLang source code.

+Note: It is recomended that you build from source, as it is very easy, and gives full access to newer features that have not been added to release yet.

 **On windows:**

 install [mysysgit](https://gitforwindows.org/), or download source files directly.